 I’m back where I’ve spent my holidays since I was a young girl.

-In the past two years, I’ve been through a destructing process that has allowed me to release what didn’t sit with my heart and wasn’t aligned with my personal beliefs.
+In the past two years, I’ve been through a self-destructive process that has allowed me to release what didn’t sit with my heart and wasn’t aligned with my personal beliefs.

 Everything started when I left a well-paying job in the business world.